knaackbuilt/knaackbuilt.dev/_content/what-does-your-mac-need.md

 # What does a MacBook Air M1 actually need to function

+Or how I learned where to gleefully hit it with a hammer.

 This seems straightforward.
 Obviously the MBA M1 needs all the things that any laptop actually needs to function.

 You silly bastard.
 This laptop needs exactly fuck-all to function.